About the Digital Assets Programme

 The programme seeks to provide the datasets, digital tools and insights necessary to facilitate a balanced public dialogue about the opportunities and risks presented by a growing digital asset ecosystem, with the ultimate objective to help inform evidence-based policymaking and regulation.
 To this end, all research output will be publicly released under a permissive license that encourages third-party access and use of the research findings.

 The research agenda has been designed to capture the broader ecosystem trends that are likely to drive public perception, institutional adoption, and policy/regulatory considerations over the coming years.
-It is centred around three workstreams covering distinct, but related, thematic areas:
+It is centred around 3 work streams covering distinct, but related, thematic areas:

 Programme collaborators will provide directional guidance to the CCAF research team through quarterly steering sessions.
 Furthermore, supporters are encouraged to offer meaningful input and feedback on research projects during joint working group sessions that comprise CCAF researchers. guest experts, and supporter delegates.

 The CCAF research team retains final authorship and decision-making power over the research process: this structure has been designed to ensure that research projects have practical relevance and high-impact potential while carefully preserving CCAF’s academic independence on which the credibility of the research rests.

 - Bank for International Settlements (BIS) Innovation Hub